kdkleven/codeRefactor/README.md

 # uofm-bootcamp-homework-01

 ## The Repository
-This repository ("uofm-bootcamp-homework-01") contains my first homework assignment: Code Refactor.
+This repository ("uofm-bootcamp-homework-01") contains my first homework assignment.

 ## The Assignment
 Title: Code Refactor
 Assignment: 1
 Author: Kyle Kleven
 Course: UofM Coding Boot Camp

+### The Purpose
-Purpose: Refactor the Horiseon marketing agency's codebase to follow accessibility standards so that the site is optimized for search engines.
+Refactor the Horiseon marketing agency's codebase to follow accessibility standards so that the site is optimized for search engines.

 ### The Refactor
 * Use semantic HTML elements